- Quick homemade puppy formula: evaporated milk, water, light corn syrup, and full-fat yogurt.

 Why You Should Never Give Your Puppy Cow’s Milk

-As a general rule, you should never give your newborn puppy cow’s milk.
+As a general rule, you should never give your newborn puppy cow’s milk, even pasteurized cow’s milk.

 One of the main reasons why you should avoid giving your newborn puppy cow’s milk is because it can cause stomach problems in puppies, especially if your puppy is lactose intolerant.
 If your newborn puppy is lactose intolerant, milk can cause diarrhea, vomiting, upset stomach, and bloating.
 The reality is that cow’s milk isn’t easily digestible for most puppies.